 We’re all busy and we all have only 24 hours a day.
-Because of this, we all need to make choices as to how we will AND WILL NOT spend those 24 hours.
-I’ve personally struggled with this over the years — especially after becoming a mom — but I’ve made my choices, and I feel pretty good about them.
+Because of this, we all need to make choices as to how we will AND will not spend those 24 hours.
+I’ve personally struggled with this over the years (especially after becoming a mom) but I’ve made my choices, and I feel pretty good about them.

-You know how much I love lists… right?
-Well, I don’t literally have a “don’t-do list”, but I do have a mental list of things that I’ve specifically chosen NOT to spend my time on — and I think everyone would benefit from making some sort of don’t-do list.
+No, I don’t literally have a “don’t-do list” written out on paper, but I do have a mental list of things that I’ve specifically chosen NOT to spend my time on at this point in my life (and yes, that list changes over time).

 I know this might be a surprise, but I really do not like crafts.
 I don’t like all the little parts and pieces, I don’t like storing craft items or finished craft projects, and I find the act of doing any sort of craft extremely frustrating.